 Jon has organized for racial and social justice in Virginia for the last 30 years.
-Between 1979-1981, he organized for the creation of an African American Studies department as a student at the University of Virginia.
-He graduated with a B.A. in History in 1981, and continued his organizing for US divestment in the South African Apartheid regime.
+Between 1979-1981, he organized for the creation of an African American Studies department as a student at the University of Virginia where he graduated with a B.A. in History, then went on to organize for U.S. divestment in the South African Apartheid regime.
 From 1983-1984, he served as an elected leader of a taxi drivers association.
 In 1986, Jon co-founded Tenants and Workers United (TWU), a low-income racial and gender justice organization based in the Arlandria-Chirilagua neighborhood.
 Jon served as the Executive Director of TWU until 2011.
-In 2007 he co-founded New Virginia Majority and currently serves as both a board member and as the organization’s Executive Director.
-Jon and his wife Victoria have been married for 26 years.
-He is a father of two teenagers, and a part-time basketball coach.
+In 2007 he co-founded New Virginia Majority and currently serves as both a board member and as the organization’s Co-Executive Director.

 TRAM NGUYEN, CO-EXECUTIVE DIRECTOR